A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024

 \section{Introduction}

-Our healthcare systems are struggling with the ageing population resulting in an increasing demand and rising expenditures while facing a shortage of healthcare professionals at the same time \cite{OECD2024, Zapata2023}.
-When a system is under stress and demand exceeds supply, among other strategies, scheduling resources efficiently and planning becomes important \cite{Page2024}.
+Our healthcare systems are struggling with the ageing population, resulting in an increasing demand and rising expenditures, while simultaneously facing a shortage of healthcare professionals~\cite{OECD2024, Zapata2023}.
+When a system is under stress and demand exceeds supply, among other strategies, efficient resource planning and scheduling become important~\cite{Page2024}.
 Hospitals are a critical component of the healthcare system, playing a vital role in care coordination, system development, and supporting population health needs~\cite{WHO_Hospitals}.

-Efficient planning in hospitals is important to utilized the limited resources in the best possible manner.
-Here approaches from Operations Research can be of benefit to optimize planning problems such as admission planning, bed allocation, nurse scheduling and surgery scheduling \cite{Hulshof2012, rachuba2024integrated}.
-It has been recognized in the past that resources should be planned in an integrated manner to improve the overall outcomes instead of focusing on individual departments or resources \cite{rachuba2024integrated}.
-However, the integration of several decisions problems into one increases the complexity, calling for new solution approaches.
-Based on these observations, the \emph{Integrated Healthcare Timetabling Competition} (IHTC) was launched in 2024, focusing specifically on finding efficient solution approaches for the integrated planning of patient admissions, room allocation, nurse assignment and operating theater planning \cite{IHTC24}.
-A detailed description of the competition is available from \cite{IHTC24}.
+Efficient planning and scheduling in hospitals is important to utilize the limited resources in the best possible manner.
+Here, approaches from Operations Research can be of benefit to optimize planning problems such as admission planning, room allocation, nurse assignment, and surgery scheduling~\cite{Hulshof2012}.
+It has been recognized that resources should be planned in an integrated manner to improve the overall outcomes instead of focusing on individual departments or resources~\cite{rachuba2024integrated}.
+However, integrating several decision problems into one increases complexity, therefore calling for new solution approaches.
+Based on these observations, the \emph{Integrated Healthcare Timetabling Competition} (IHTC) was launched in~2024, which focuses specifically on finding efficient solution approaches for the integrated planning of patient admissions, room allocation, nurse assignment, and operating theater (OT) planning~\cite{IHTC24}.
+A detailed description of the competition is given in~\cite{IHTC24}.

-In this paper, we describe our hydrid solution approach to the IHTC 2024.
-Since the integrated planning problem proved to be hard to solve in an integrated manner already for small instances, we propose a 3-phase decomposition approach that combines Mixed-Integer Linear Programming (MILP), Constraint Programming (CP), and Simulated Annealing (SA).
+In this paper, we describe our hybrid solution approach to the IHTC~2024.
+Since the planning problem proves to be computationally challenging to solve in an integrated manner already for small instances, we propose a 3-phase decomposition approach that combines Mixed-Integer Linear Programming (MIP), Constraint Programming (CP), and Simulated Annealing (SA).
 This method earned a finalist position and ultimately ranked third place.